Svaught598/Chip8Emulator/README.md

 - Panel to view current CPU instruction
 - Panel to look at other stuff (ROM title, buttons, etc...)

+# Testing

+Since most of the application is GUI, unit tests have only been written for the CPU.
+In the roms folder, there are two test roms with accompanying documentation to further facilitate testing.

 # Installation

 Coming soon!